7 Workable Methods to Fix Windows Media Player Not Playing DVD

 You may need: What to do if VLC not playing DVD

-By ripping DVD with Vidmore DVD Ripper, there is no need to worry about Windows Media Player not playing DVD on Windows 10 and other OS errors.
+By ripping DVD with Vidmore DVD Monster, there is no need to worry about Windows Media Player not playing DVD on Windows 10 and other OS errors.
 You can play DVD movies with Windows Media Player 12 and any other media player.
 It is also a good way to make a backup copy.
 Want to get rid of Windows Media Player not playing/detecting/showing/reading/finding DVD and similar problems?
-Vidmore DVD Ripper is your first choice.
+Vidmore DVD Monster is your first choice.